EventSaucePHP/EventSauce/docs/docs/getting-started/1-create-your-aggregate-root.md

 title: Create an Aggregate&nbsp;Root
 ---

 Our first step is to create an event-sourced aggregate root.
-This is the software model we'll create that internally uses events.
-The aggregate root has functionality to rebuild itself from stored events.
-It also has functionality to record and expose new events.
+This is the domain model we'll create that internally uses events.
+An aggregate root constructs itself from a series of historical events.
+Inset of mutating properties directly, it uses events to capture what is happening.

+Simplified, you can say that a `historical events => model` and `model + action = new events`.

 EventSauce represents an aggregate root internally as an interface.
 Your model will be an implementation of that interface.
 To make it easy, a default implementation is supplied in